‘The market’ is the sixth chapter of distances and continuation of ‘Ahmet.’ Make sure you read ‘Ahmet.’

 “Being ready doesn’t need time, it needs mindset and it can be now.
-Go to the Bazaar, with Altan.
+Go to the market, with Altan.
 Call him, and enjoy each other’s company.
 You are both hit by the same arrow.”

 I finally decided to call Altan.
 I shoved my emotions beside me and said, “Hey Altan, how are you doing brother?”

 “I am just fine.”
 He said, “I called you several times but you never picked.
 Are you OK buddy?”

 With a deep sigh, I said, “I have been going through a lot lately and I let depression get the better of me.”